jdzuniga/jdzuniga.github.io/_posts/2025-11-01-movie-recommender.md

 - **Director and writer embeddings** (using frequency-based encoding or one-hot for top contributors)
 - **Temporal features**: Release year (normalized and log-transformed)
 - **Quality signals**: Average rating and weighted rating (normalized)
-- **Popularity metrics**: Number of votes (normalized)

 These features are concatenated into a high-dimensional sparse vector representing everything we know about each movie.
+To avoid multicollinearity, `numVotes` and `averageRating` were excluded as features since this information is already captured in `weightedRating`.
+Including correlated features would waste bottleneck capacity by encoding redundant information, reducing the model's ability to learn other meaningful patterns.

 **Training Process**